In this blog I will talk about using Tensorboard to view image embeddings and provide some visual examples of clustering using Clarifai’s embeddings.

 Getting Clarifai’s embeddings

 Clarifai’s ‘General’ model represents images as a vector of embeddings of size 1024.
-This model has a thousand labels to categorize images.
-Each image uploaded to a Clarifai database is assigned 20 labels based on its 20-nearest-neighbors in these 1024 dimensions.
+This model has a thousand labels to categorise images.
+Each image uploaded to a Clarifai database is assigned 20 labels based on it’s 20-nearest-neighbours in these 1024 dimensions.

 Wildlife image clustering by t-SNE

 The t-SNE algorithm groups images of wildlife together.
 However, it also accurately groups them into sub-categories such as birds and animals.

 In the image above, a clear distinction has been made between images of historic buildings and those of people walking on a street.